farcasterxyz/docs/docs/learn/index.md

 ## Tutorials

 - [Build your first frame](/developers/frames/getting-started) - Make mini-apps that run inside Farcaster.
-- [Sign in with Farcaster](/auth-kit/installation) - Let users login to your app with their Farcaster account.
+- [Sign in with Farcaster](/auth-kit/installation) - Let users log in to your app with their Farcaster account.
 - [Write your first app](/developers/index) - Publish a "Hello World" message to Farcaster.

-Find more how-tos, guide and tutorials like this in the [developers](/developers/) section.
+Find more how-tos, guides and tutorials like this in the [developers](/developers/) section.

 ## Documentation